Corbett, and the historic highway

 They didn't build the highway overnight.
 It got underway in 1913, but was not complete until 1922.
 It takes time to build a grand highway through extremely rough terrain, while maintaining an emphasis on the beauty of the Gorge.

-Visionaries Sam Hill & Samuel Lancaster had studied highways along the Rhine River in Europe in 1908, then brought the same style and techniques (stone arch guardrails, elegant bridges, wide, sweeping turns to tame the steep climbs, and stone work as retaining walls) to this road along the Gorge.
+Visionaries Sam Hill & Samuel Lancaster had studied highways along the Rhine River in Europe in 1908, then brought the same style and techniques (stone arch guardrails, elegant bridges, wide, sweeping turns to tame the steep climbs.
+And stone work, as retaining walls, to this road along the Gorge.

 As we begin our trip eastward, you will see all 3 types of guard rails used for the highway's construction.